 In 2017 Saurabh Mahajan of Deloitte expected adaptive reuse to become ever more common while new development in the 2020s would decline.
-Mahajan’s prediction, made four short years ago, was that 90% of development in the 2020s would focus on renovation and adaptive reuse of existing buildings.
+Mahajan’s prediction, made five short years ago, was that 90% of development in the 2020s would focus on renovation and adaptive reuse of existing buildings.

 Risks When Adapting an Old Building to a New Use